-1.9 Dissertation Binding - Personal Copies
+2.9 Thesis and Dissertation Binding - Personal Copies

-Binding of copies of dissertations, beyond the required copies submitted to the Department of Educational Leadership, is the responsibility of the candidate.
-Additional copies can be ordered when submitting the required four (4) copies by completing the optional form provided by University Microfilms, Inc. (UMI) and submitting it in addition to the paperwork required for processing dissertation documents.
+Binding of copies of theses and dissertations, beyond the required copies submitted to the department, is the responsibility of the candidate.
+Additional copies can be ordered when submitting the required four (4) copies by completing the optional form provided by University Microfilms, Inc. (UMI) and submitting it in addition to the paperwork required for processing thesis and dissertation documents.
 The total amount of the order should be included in the form of a money order.
 Assistance in locating other bindery vendors for personal copies can be obtained by contacting the Charles W. Chesnutt Library.

-1.10 Copyrights
+2.10 Copyrights

-Candidates have the option to register their dissertations for copyright and should consult with their advisory committee chair and the Reference Librarian of the Charles W. Chesnutt Library concerning the desirability and the usefulness of copyrighting.
+Candidates have the option to register their theses or dissertations for copyright and should consult with their advisory committee chair and the Charles W. Chesnutt Library reference librarian concerning the desirability and the usefulness of copyrighting.
 The copyright form can be completed and submitted when submitting the required four (4) copies.
 UMI will act as the agent with the Library of Congress Copyright.
 If candidates wish to handle the copyright registration directly themselves, they may write the Copyright Office, Library of Congress, Washington, D.C.
-20559 or telephone (202) 707-9100
+20559 or call (202) 707-9100.

-1.11 Ethical Considerations for Writing and Publication
+2.11 Ethical Considerations for Writing and Publication

 Adherence to ethical principles helps to support the integrity, originality, validity, and reliability of empirical and creative academic work.
 Each phase of preparation and presentation requires scrupulous attention to the details of ethical conduct.
-Ethical writing incorporates the following:
+Ethical writing incorporates the following qualities:

-1. Authenticity characterized by facts, honesty, accuracy, and the avoidance of false or exaggerated claims or implications.

-- 2. Transparency or clarity of source, purpose, procedures, and findings. - 3.
-Thoroughness or the inclusion and objective critique of contrasting and dissenting arguments and literature and the identification of limitations of studies. - 4.
-Proper and accurate referencing of all sources and information used in the dissertation. - 5.
-Disclosure or the explicit declaration of funding, employment, relationships, or sources of personal gain that might present or imply a conflict of interest.
+- 1. Authenticity, characterized by facts, honesty, accuracy, and the avoidance of false or exaggerated claims or implications; - 2.
+Transparency or clarity of source, purpose, procedures, and findings; - 3.
+Thoroughness or the inclusion and objective critique of contrasting and dissenting arguments and literature and the identification of limitations of studies; - 4.
+Proper and accurate referencing of all sources and information used in the thesis or dissertation; and - 5.
+Disclosure or the clear declaration of funding, employment, relationships, or sources of personal gain that might present or imply a conflict of interest.